o-power/recycle-it-right/README.md

 As a householder, I want to be able to see an explanation for why items are/are not recyclable so that I can understand the reasoning behind the limited recycling list and apply this logic to items not on the list.

+As a householder, I want to be able to download a list of recyclable items so that I can refer to it when recycling.

 ## Technologies
 1. HTML
 2. CSS